Brianconn71/ms1-project/README.md

 I initially had some difficulty with the testing of the HTML pages.
 The [Home Page](https://github.com/Brianconn71/ms1-project/blob/master/assets/images/testing/index-html-check.JPG) and [About Us Page](https://github.com/Brianconn71/ms1-project/blob/master/assets/images/testing/about-html-check.JPG) had similar errors when I checked them the first time.
 I hadn't realised that I had a tags as descendents of button tags and so I changed the code to use A tags with a role of button.

-I then redid the tests and they passed the test and there validity was proven.
-The passed tests can be seen by following the below links.
+I then redid the tests and they passed the test and their validity was proven.
+These successful tests can be seen by following the below links.

 * [HomePage](https://github.com/Brianconn71/ms1-project/blob/master/assets/images/testing/index-html-fix.JPG)